init-nahuel/api-example/README.md

-# api-template
+# api-example

-API template for projects.
+API example for projects, it can be use as template.

 You can start the project with `nodemon` making the server `http://localhost:3333/` listen to any modifications to the files on the project folder using: